 - Optimize and Repair your Database from myPhpAdmin.
 You can use the wp optimize plugin that does this for you.

-- Check your theme Code (Use valid HTML code)
+- Check your theme Code (Use good themes with valid HTML code)

 Intermediate to Advanced Optimization Tips

 - Use a good hosting provider (preferably not shared hosting)